greshake/i3status-rust/README.md

 After installing `i3status-rust`, edit the [example configuration](https://raw.githubusercontent.com/greshake/i3status-rust/master/examples/config.toml) to your liking.
 The default location is `$XDG_CONFIG_HOME/i3status-rust/config.toml`.

-There are some optional top-level configuration variables.
+There are some optional global configuration variables, defined either at the top-level or in a [TOML table](https://github.com/toml-lang/toml/blob/main/toml.md#table).

 `[icons]` table:
 Key | Description | Default